In, On, or At? How To Understand and Use Prepositions in English

 • in the universe

-Use IN for geographical locations and bodies of water (if you’re swimming.)
+Use IN with geographical locationsย and bodies of water (if you’re swimming.)

 • in the mountains